 Teaching Artist Residencies

-As an experienced Teaching Artist working throughout Alaska for over 25 years, Roblin provides rich theatre experiences for students of all ages and professional development for educators in association with the Juneau Arts and Humanities Council and the Juneau School District.
-He is a long-standing member of the Artist in the Schools roster at the Alaska State Council on the Arts and works as a drama specialist integrating drama into the classroom and developing drama curricula for schools and districts.
+Roblin has been a Teaching Artist working throughout Alaska for over 25 years.
+He provides theatre experiences for students of all ages and professional development for educators interested in drama strategies.
+He is a long-standing member of the Artist in the Schools roster at the Alaska State Council on the Arts and works as a drama specialist integrating drama into the classroom in association with the Juneau Arts and Humanities Council and the Juneau School District.

 Roblin offers one to four week residencies in theatre.
-These residencies are fun and challenging experiences built on ensemble-building activities, expressive movement studies and vocal skill exercises.
-He also provides coaching for adults and professional actors interested in richer movement skills, understanding dynamics of dramatic territories and styles, and crafting the body for character performance.
+These residencies are fun and challenging experiences built on community-building activities, expressive movement studies and vocal skill exercises.
+He also provides coaching for teachers and professional actors interested in richer movement skills, understanding dynamics of dramatic territories and styles, and crafting the body for character performance.

 Roblin has participated in: